 Justify a Green House

 “I think the biggest misperception is that it doesn’t work.
-It cost too much money to build, or the operating are too much, or the decentralization of it makes it too difficult to manage.
+It costs too much money to build, or the operating costs are too much, or the decentralization of it makes it too difficult to manage.
 False, false, false.
-I couldn’t disagree more,” explains John Ponthie, Member, Summit Health Resources
+I couldn’t disagree more,” explains John Ponthie, managing director of Southern Administrative Services and Green House adopter.

-Average results over traditional models, as reported by Senior Care & Housing Journal:
+Average results over traditional models, as reported by the Senior Care & Housing Journal:

 ...higher occupancy rates